fcsapi/forex-api-node-js/README.md

-# FCSForex
+# FCS Forex API - Node JS

 **Last Updated**: 2024-11-13 (Version 3)

-A modern JavaScript library for accessing real-time forex data, technical indicators, and economic events using the FCS API.
-Effortlessly fetch forex rates, pivot points, moving averages, and more.
+A high-performance Node.js library for accessing real-time forex market data.
+Fully compatible with browsers and JavaScript, it provides developers with reliable, fast, and comprehensive access to currency exchange rates and market indicators using the Node.js forex API.

 ## Table of Contents